SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 ### Set up the state for our Adaptive Card Extension

 So far we have created our Card View and Quick View.
-If you do a `gulp serve` at this point, then you will be able to perform the actions that were described above.
+If you do a `gulp serve` at this point, then you'll be able to perform the actions that were described above.

 But now, let us take it a notch higher.